u-boot/u-boot/tools/buildman/buildman.rst

 by the thread affect only the working directory for that thread.

 Buildman automatically selects the correct tool chain for each board.
-You must supply suitable tool chains (see ``--fetch-arch``), but buildman takes care of selecting the right one.
+You must supply suitable tool chains (see ``--fetch-arch``), but Buildman takes care of selecting the right one.

 Buildman generally builds a branch (with the -b flag), and in this case builds the upstream commit as well, for comparison.
 So even if you have one commit in your branch, two commits will be built.
 Put all your commits in a branch, set the branch's upstream to a valid value, and all will be well.
-Otherwise buildman will perform random actions.
+Otherwise Buildman will perform random actions.
 Use -n to check what the random actions might be.

 Buildman effectively has two modes: without -s it builds, with -s it